Five Memorable Rants from Kanye West's Concert Last Night In Oakland

 doesn't rake in Grammy hardware.
 "If that album isn't nominated ...
 I ain't showing up to the Grammies," he promised.

-2. Kanye stopped the show many times during the night to criticize the media for labeling him crazy and, specifically, a New York Post Page Six story this week on how Jay-Z things Kanye is a "nut job."
+2. Kanye stopped the show many times during the night to criticize the media for labeling him crazy and, specifically, a New York Post Page Six story this week on how Jay-Z thinks Kanye is a "nut job."

 "I'm not crazy, I'm brave," West assured the crowd at one point, to cheers.
 "I'm gonna let the cat out of the bag right now: I'm not crazy.
 I'm absolutely a fucking genius."